pipefunc/pipefunc/docs/source/concepts/slurm.md

 from pathlib import Path
 import numpy as np
-from pipefunc import Pipeline, pipefunc from pipefunc.map import FileArray # Import FileArray from adaptive_scheduler import SlurmExecutor # Assuming SlurmExecutor is used
+from pipefunc import Pipeline, pipefunc from pipefunc.helpers import FileArray # Import FileArray from adaptive_scheduler import SlurmExecutor # Assuming SlurmExecutor is used

 large_array_data = np.arange(1_000_000)